-Stanford courses for Title I high school students
+Stanford courses for under-resourced high schools

 Since September 2021, Stanford Digital Education has pioneered a dual-credit course program in which students from high schools in low-income communities can earn Stanford credits, as well as credits from their high schools.
 Offered with the nonprofit National Education Equity Lab, the courses give students unique learning opportunities to master Stanford’s college-level material that was previously unavailable in high schools.
 The experience not only provides students with new subject matter but also boosts their confidence that they could thrive at Stanford and other selective colleges and universities.